chutsu/papers/papers/notes/slam/slam.md

   loop closures.

-- **Pose Graph Optimization**: Well known SLAM technique to build a consistent, global map: The world is represented as a number o keyframes connected by pose-pose constraints, which can be optimized using a generic graph optimization framework like g2o.
+- **Pose Graph Optimization**: Well known SLAM technique to build a consistent, global map: The world is represented as a number of keyframes connected by pose-pose constraints, which can be optimized using a generic graph optimization framework like g2o.

-## Keyframes
+### Keyframes
 Keyframes are fundamental data structures in SLAM whose fundamental goal is to provide a primary reference for tracking and triangulation.
 Each keyframe stores